socialgenomics/discover-frontend/README.md

 1. Because you can't directly push changes to master, you must first make a new branch.
 2. Within the new branch, update the version number with `npm version <major | minor | patch>`
 3. Push with tags: `git push && git push --tags`
+4. You can create a release by [editting the release notes of the tag](https://github.com/repositive/discover.repositive.io/tags).
+This gives us a good history of what we've deployed.
-4. Create a PR to merge the upgrade branch into master.
+5. Create a PR to merge the upgrade branch into master.
+You must choose the rebase and merge option, not squash.